-If you can answer all questions with "yes," then you should try to get a backlink from that page.
+If you can answer all questions with "yes," then you should try to get a link from that page.
 It doesn't matter if that page has a low PageRank.

-For example, the hub finder tool in SEOprofiler can help you to find these related websites.
+For example, the Link Influencer tool in SEOprofiler can help you to find these related websites.
 Use all link building tools in SEOprofiler as explained in this manual to get the best possible results for your website.